rvosa/bio-phylo/README.md

 SEE ALSO
 --------
-Read the manual: `perldoc Bio::Phylo::Manual`
+This distribution contains a high-level overview that can be accessed using the perldoc documentation system.
+The documentation is at [Bio::Phylo::Manual](lib/Bio/Phylo/Manual.pod) and can be viewed (after installation) on the command line: `perldoc Bio::Phylo::Manual`

 CITATION
 --------